 Retain a Sex Crime Defense Lawyer

-Let's sit down and talk about how to protect yourself and to see if there are any defenses that might apply to you to see if the prosecutors are going to be able to prove the case against you based on the evidence that they have or whether you have some sort of a defense.
+Let's sit down and talk about how to protect yourself and see if any defenses might apply to you, to see if the prosecutors are going to be able to prove the case against you based on the evidence that they have, or whether you have some sort of a defense.

 It doesn't always have to be the entrapment defense because that's not always easy to pull off.
-You've got to be able to show that you weren't predisposed and ready to commit the crime.
+You must be able to demonstrate that you weren't predisposed or ready to commit the crime.

 That's where you have to bounce it off a seasoned criminal defense who's handled these type of cases, asserted the type of defense that you're attempting to assert and can really give you a good assessment as to whether or not you've got a chance of success or whether it's a scenario where you're not going to be successful.

-You're going to end up being convicted and getting a much worse punishment than if you would have just worked out a resolution with the prosecutors in the first place.
+You're going to end up being convicted and getting a much worse punishment than if you had just worked out a resolution with the prosecutors in the first place.

 This type of information is obviously invaluable from somebody who's battle-tested, been in jury trials in these type of cases and sees what issues the jury will look at — what issues the jury will believe — and of course, scenarios where the jury is just simply not going to believe what a particular defendant is trying to assert.

-Hedding Law Firm is a a highly experienced criminal defense law firm located in the San Fernando Valley at 16000 Ventura Blvd #1208 Encino, CA 91436.
-We are also located in downtown LA at 633 West Fifth Street Los Angeles, CA 90071.
+Hedding Law Firm is a highly experienced criminal defense law firm located in the San Fernando Valley at 16000 Ventura Blvd, Suite 1208, Encino, CA 91436.
+With a proven track record of success, we are also located in downtown Los Angeles at 633 West Fifth Street, Los Angeles, CA 90071.
 Contact us for a free case evaluation at (213) 542-0979.